 Internship USRE/CME Academic Work Experience

 Responsible lecturer: Ir.
 A.W.J.
 Borgers

 Course code: 7ZAWE0

 Period: 1, 2, 3, 4

 ECTS: 15

+Courses also and attend

 To be specified in the Internship Plan.
 The learning objectives must be described on MSc-level and must lead to an academic attitude.